Armenian Church, Dhaka: History

-In 1781 the now famous Armenian Church was built on Armenian Street in Armanitola, then a thriving business district.
+In 1781 the now famous Armenian Church was completed on Armenian Street in Armanitola, then a thriving business district.
 The site was an Armenian graveyard before the church was built, and the tombstones that have survived serve as a chronicle of Armenian life in the area.
 Agaminus Catchik, an Armenian, gave away the land to build the church.
 Michel Cerkess, Okotavata Setoor Sevorg, Aga Amnius, and Merkers Poges helped build the church.

 In the fifty years following the church's construction, a clock tower was erected on its western side.
 Allegedly, the clock could be heard four miles away, and people synchronised their watches with the sound of the tower's bell.
 The clock stopped in 1880, and an earthquake destroyed the tower in 1897.
 The Armenians played a prominent part in the jute trade in Dhaka and are reputed to be the pioneers of that trade in the second half of the 19th century.
 Today, the last Armenian that took care of the church was Mikel Housep Martirossian (Michael Joseph Martin).
 He was also one of the Armenians who was in the jute trade.
+It is important to mention that in the 1980s, when the church was at its most vulnerable, and close to being taken over, Mr. Martin was instrumental in maintaining the survival of the Armenian Church in Dhaka.
+Without the many personal sacrifices and complete devotion to the church, the premises and the history of the Armenians in Dhaka, would not have survived today.
+He and his family spearheaded what can only be described as a monumental effort to preserve the church, and because of his selfless efforts, and against all odds, the church continues to exist.
+Mr. Martin died in Canada on April 10, 2020.